menlonoma/menlonoma.github.io/food/recipes/desserts/cookies/brownbuttertoffeecookies.md

 - Flaky sea salt

 ## Process
 1. Cook butter in a medium saucepan over medium heat, stirring often, until it foams, then browns, 5–8 minutes.
-Scrape into a large bowl and let cool slightly., about 10 minutes (an instant-read thermometer should register 125°).
+Scrape into a large bowl and let cool slightly, about 10 minutes (an instant-read thermometer should register 125°).

 2. Meanwhile, whisk flour, baking soda, and kosher salt in a medium bowl.